 - The abrogation of Canada’s international treaty obligations and the setting aside of our country’s political and moral responsibility for those who consequently endured state-sanctioned indignities, including imprisonment, the confiscation of their wealth, and disfranchisement, not because of any wrong they had done but only because of where they had come from, who they were.
 Any account that seeks to educate our fellow citizens on these subjects must converge on these points for without their explicit treatment no appreciation of the wrongs done can be communicated.

-The murals will provide a central place of education, commemoration and reflection on the meaning of these events to Canadian national identity.
+The mural, art and stories will provide a central place of art engaged education, commemoration and reflection on the meaning of these events to Canadian national identity.

 Dedicated to The Children of the World

 Who Will Sow the Sunflower Seeds of Peace

 Once upon a time the earth was even more beautiful than it is today.
 The water was pure and deep, reflecting within itself the sunlight which gave life to all the creatures beneath the waves.

 The earth was green with many kinds of trees and plants.
 These gave food and shelter to the birds, the animals, and to all mankind.
 At night the air was so clear that the starlight gave a glow almost as bright as the moon.